tr00dudu/SmartLoot/README.md

 # SmartLoot 1.3-wotlk

-Compact group loot frames for World of Warcraft 3.3.5a (Developed on ChromieCraft).
+Smart group loot addon for World of Warcraft 3.3.5a (Developed on ChromieCraft).

-Based on SmartLoot by Necroskillz / Classic port by Sulpitz.
+SmartLoot frames based on SmartLoot by Necroskillz / Classic port by Sulpitz.

 Original features
 -----------------